 - Bio and Photo: Each author should submit a brief (less than 100 words) bio and photo here.

 - Abstract: Limit 250 words.
 The abstract should include a brief description of the research topic, the research questions being addressed, a description of the research design, sample, and methods used, preliminary findings, and any conclusions or implications of the study.

 - Keywords: Please list 3 to 5 comma-separated keywords.

 The body of the report should be organized as follows.

 Introduction and Literature Review

 The Introduction should describe the research context and underscore the rationale for the current study, emphasizing what gap in the literature will be filled.
 You may include a brief description of the study here, noting that specific details will be provided in the following methods sections.
 The literature review should demonstrate a solid grasp of the theory and/or empirical work that has been done in the area of study proposed.

 The order of sections below may differ depending on the study and preference of the researcher, but in most cases all of these sections will be necessary.

 - Research Questions: List the guiding research questions for this study.

 - Study Site Description: This section should include a description of the study location, additional details related to the disaster, and/or the geographic and cultural context in which this work takes place.
-Any lessons learned in terms of attaining access to the study site or sites should be included here as well.
+Any lessons learned in terms of attaining access to the study site or sites may be included here as well.